bartoszsokolik/spring-security-custom-filter/README.md

 #### Production profile

-To run application with production profile run `.mvnw clean install && ./mvnw spring-boot:run -pl app -Dspring-boot.run.profiles=prod`
+To run application with production profile run `./mvnw clean install && ./mvnw spring-boot:run -pl app -Dspring-boot.run.profiles=prod`

 Then you can curl requests which were posted above but you have to add header which will allow to authenticate user.